dead_code_scanner

 For complex applications that make use of sub-libraries, there are also

-predicates that performs a recursive scan of a library
+rlibrary/1-2 predicates that perform a recursive scan of a library

 and all its sub-libraries.
 Conversely, we may be interested in scanning